tas09009/Thredup_Sort/README.md

 # Thredup_Sort

 **8/18/2020 Update:**
-**This project has migrated and merged with a larger project called "Thredup_database".
+**This project has migrated and merged with a larger project called "thredup-scraper-api".
 Please check out that repository instead**

 Thredup is an online consignment store with thousands of options but their filtering system could be better.
 Due to environmental reasons, I only purchase clothing made of natural materials (wool, cotton, silk, etc.) and avoid polyester and any clothing where the fabric content is unknown.